scimma/heroic/README.md

 2. POST new instrument capabilities updates to `/api/instruments/<instrument_id>/capabilities/` as needed.

+### Authentication
+Authentication occurs via SCiMMA admin, which uses CILogin and KeyCloak.
+In practice this means that a user account in HEROIC must first login via the User Interface to "create" their user account in SCiMMA admin and associate it with a HEROIC user account which has an
+API Token.
+After that, their HEROIC API Token can be used for future authentication with HEROIC, which behind the scenes will verify their
+SCiMMA credentials.
+Users with the "SCiMMA Developers" claim will be automatically given a superuser acount in HEROIC.

+### Permissions
+Everyone has permission to GET from any HEROIC endpoint.
+POSTs are limited to an account set as the `admin` account of an Observatory for any data relating to components of that Observatory.
+This means that initially, a HEROIC admin/superuser account must create a new
+Observatory and assign another user as that Observatory's admin.
+After that, the observatory admin user can POST all other data into
+HEROIC for that observatory.

 ## Development
 This project uses poetry for dependency management.
 To develop with this project run: